Controlling Food Cravings

 Controlling food cravings means that you need to avoid the high glycemic foods on this high glycemic food list.
 Yes, these foods are addictive but believe it or not when you start avoiding them and eating more low glycemic foods, especially raw fruits and vegetables, the cravings DO go away.

 Some of the high glycemic, high fiber foods are healthy for some people but not for those of us who need to maintain fat loss.
-Most beans are great even if you're concerned about extra weight.
-These, however and the soup, metabolize too quickly into sugar so they are high glycemic foods and must be avoided as you begin controlling your food cravings.
+Most beans are great for weight management.
+These, however, and the soup, metabolize too quickly into sugar and must be avoided as you begin controlling your food cravings.

 The glycemic response of white rice can be as high as 135, depending on amylose content and cooking time.
 White, sticky rice has the highest glycemic response and should be avoided.
 As I have written elsewhere about rice in High Fiber Foods, amylose is resistant starch which means it has a low glycemic response.
 Look for the amylose content in rice.
 The lower the amylose content, the higher the glycemic response of the rice.